PelionIoT/mbl-docs/Docs/Update/updating_an_application.md

 ## Prepare the update payload

-You will need a build enviroment of Mbed Linux OS as this contains the scripts needed to create the update payload for applications.
-You can either re-use a [full build of Mbed Linux OS](../first-image/building-a-developer-image.html) or create a new enviroment just for application update.
+You will need a build environment of Mbed Linux OS as this contains the scripts needed to create the update payload for applications.
+You can either re-use a [full build of Mbed Linux OS](../first-image/building-a-developer-image.html) or create a new environment just for application update.

 1. If you are going to create a new build environment - [set up the build mbl tools](../install_mbl_on_device/Reqs_and_env/dev_env_for_distribution.html) and create an outputdir directory: